Here at Token Metrics, we understand that our most valuable asset is you, our audience.

 “About a year ago, I did a video review on Blockstack.
 It scored very well for both its fundamentals and technology.
 They have been around since 2013 with a mission to realize a full-stack for decentralized computing.
 They aim to replace the reliance on centralized cloud service providers.
-With a market cap of only $100 million, there is a lot of upside potential.” – Sam Monac, Head of Research, Token Metrics
+With a market cap of only $100 million, there is a lot of upside potential.” – Sam Monac, Chief Operating Officer, Token Metrics

 Rounding out the group of nominees in a close 3rd place is the low-cap crypto project, Blockstack.
 Founded in 2013 by Princeton computer scientists Ryan Shea and Muneeb Ali, Blockstack underwent four years of rigorous development before launching the alpha in early 2017.